d12frosted/elpa-mirror/gnu/denote-readme.txt

         directories for notes]).

   Variable `denote-file-types'
         Alist of `denote-file-type' and their format properties.

-Each element is of the form `(SYMBOL .
-PROPERTY-LIST)'.  `SYMBOL' is one of those specified in `denote-file-type'.
+        Each element is of the form `(SYMBOL PROPERTY-LIST)'.  `SYMBOL' is one of those specified in `denote-file-type' or an arbitrary symbol that defines a new file type.

         `PROPERTY-LIST' is a plist that consists of eight elements:

-        1. `:extension' which is a string with the file extension including the perion.
+        1. `:extension' is a string with the file extension including the period.

+        2. `:date-function' is a function that can format a date.
+See the functions `denote--date-iso-8601', `denote--date-rfc3339', and `denote--date-org-timestamp'.

-        2. `:front-matter' which is either a string passed to `format' or a variable holding such a string.
+        3. `:front-matter' is either a string passed to `format' or a variable holding such a string.
 The `format' function accepts four arguments, which come from `denote' in this
            order: `TITLE', `DATE', `KEYWORDS', `IDENTIFIER'.
 Read the doc string of `format' on how to reorder arguments.

-        3. `:title-key-regexp' is a string with the regular expression that is used to retrieve the title line in a file.
+        4. `:title-key-regexp' is a regular expression that is used to retrieve the title line in a file.
 The first line matching this regexp is considered the title line.

-        4. `:title-value-function' is the function used to format the raw title string for inclusion in the front matter (e.g. to surround it in quotes).
+        5. `:title-value-function' is the function used to format the raw title string for inclusion in the front matter (e.g. to surround it with quotes).
 Use the `identity' function if no further processing is required.

-        5. `:title-value-reverse-function' is the function used to retrieve the raw title string from the front matter.
-It performs the reverse of `:title-value-reverse-function'.
+        6. `:title-value-reverse-function' is the function used to retrieve the raw title string from the front matter.
+It performs the reverse of `:title-value-function'.

-        6. `:keywords-key-regexp' is a string with the regular expression used to retrieve the keywords’ line in the file.
+        7. `:keywords-key-regexp' is a regular expression used to retrieve the keywords’ line in the file.
 The first line matching this regexp is considered the keywords’ line.

-        7. `:keywords-value-function' is the function used to format the keywords’ list of strings as a single string for inclusion in the front matter.
+        8. `:keywords-value-function' is the function used to format the keywords’ list of strings as a single string, with appropriate delimiters, for inclusion in the front matter.

-        8. `:keywords-value-reverse-function' is the function used to retrieve the keywords’ value from the front matter.
+        9. `:keywords-value-reverse-function' is the function used to retrieve the keywords’ value from the front matter.
 It performs the reverse of the `:keywords-value-function'.

+        10. `:link' is a string, or variable holding a string, that specifies the format of a link.
+See the variables `denote-org-link-format', `denote-md-link-format'.

+        11. `:link-in-context-regexp' is a regular expression that is used to match the aforementioned link format.
+See the variables `denote-org-link-in-context-regexp', `denote-md-link-in-context-regexp'.

+        If `denote-file-type' is nil, use the first element of this list for new note creation.
+The default is `org'.

   Variable `denote-org-front-matter'
         Specifies the Org front matter.
 It is passed to `format' with